HIGHLIGHTS

 ITINERARY

-the afternoon, we board the Ocean Albatros in Reykjavík and
+In the afternoon, we board the Ocean Albatros in Reykjavík

-boarding and welcome drinks, the Expedition Leader will inform you
+After boarding and welcome drinks, the Expedition Leader will inform

-about the voyage, the ship's daily routines and the various security
+you about the voyage, the ship's daily routines and the various

-and safety procedures, then you will have time to unpack and get
+security and safety procedures, then you will have time to unpack and

-comfortable in your cabin.
-Before sailing, there will be a mandatory
+get comfortable in your cabin.
+Before sailing, there will be a

 evening, as we enjoy our first hours onboard.

-lecturers onboard will make inspiring and enriching presentations about
+Our lecturers onboard will make inspiring and enriching presentations

-both Iceland and Greenland's past history and about nature, wildlife
+about both Iceland and Greenland’s past history and about

-cross the huge entrance of Scoresbysund during the night and arrive at
+We cross the huge entrance of Scoresbysund during the night and arrive

 About 500 people live here, most of whom base a large portion of their